Implementing contact angle boundary conditions for second-order Phase-Field models of wall-bounded multiphase flows: Definitions and governing equations

 In order to implement the contact angle boundary condition Eq.(\ref{Eq Contact angle boundary}), while other physical principles are not violated, we propose to modify the second-order Phase-Field model Eq.(\ref{Eq Phase-Field}) to be

 where $L^w$ is the newly introduced Lagrange multiplier and has the following properties:

 to satisfy the summation of the order parameters Eq.(\ref{Eq Summation}), mass conservation of the phases Eq.(\ref{Eq Integral phi_p}), and \textit{consistency of reduction}, as explained below Eq.(\ref{Eq Properties L}).
+Here, we call $L^w$ a Lagrange multiplier, following studies like \citep{shen2011,BrasselBretin2011,Kimetal2014,LeeKim2016} which calls a source term added to the Phase-Field equation to enforce mass conservation a Lagrange multiplier.
 Now, the question turns into determining $L^w$ that satisfies Eq.(\ref{Eq Properties L^w}).
 This question is successfully addressed by the consistent and conservative volume distribution algorithm in \citep{Huangetal2020B}.
 Specifically, $L^w$ is determined by

-Notice that $B^w$ is solved from a $N$-by-$N$ symmetry and diagonally dominant linear system.
-More details and analyses of the volume distribution algorithm are provided in \citep{Huangetal2020B} and one can easily show that the conditions in Eq.(\ref{Eq Properties L^w}) are all satisfied by $L^w$ in Eq.(\ref{Eq L^w}).
+Notice that $B^w$ depends only on time and is solved from a $N$-by-$N$ symmetry and diagonally dominant linear system, thanks to the definition of $W_{p,q}$.
+Due to $\sum_{p=1}^N W_{p,q}=0$ from Eq.(\ref{Eq Summation}) and the definition of $W_{p,q}$ in Eq.(\ref{Eq L^w}), it is straightforward to show $\sum_{p=1}^N L_p^w=\sum_{q=1}^N B_q^w (\sum_{p=1}^N W_{p,q})=0$.
+Satisfying the other two properties in Eq.(\ref{Eq Properties L^w}) by $L^w$ in Eq.(\ref{Eq L^w}) is obvious, and the related proofs are available in \citep{Huangetal2020B}.
+We refer interested readers to \citep{Huangetal2020B} for more details and analyses of the volume distribution algorithm which determines $L^w$ in Eq.(\ref{Eq L^w}).

 When there are only two phases, as shown in \citep{Huangetal2020B}, one can obtain $L^w$ from Eq.(\ref{Eq L^w}) explicitly, i.e.,

 As a result, we have the following two-phase second-order Phase-Field model with the contact angle boundary condition: